nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `attendance mark 1 l/1 m/1` marks the attendance of the 1st lesson with a 1 for the 1st student in the shown student list.
+* `attendance mark 1 l/1 m/1` marks the attendance of the 1st lesson for the 1st student in the shown student list with a 1.
-* `attendance mark 1 l/2 m/0` marks the attendance of the 2nd lesson with a 0 for the 1st student in the shown student list.
+* `attendance mark 1 l/2 m/0` marks the attendance of the 2nd lesson for the 1st student in the shown student list with a 0.

 Expected outcome:
 ![AttendanceMark](images/AttendanceMark.png)